Extremal graphs without exponentially-small bicliques

 \begin{definition} We say that points $p_1,\dotsc,p_t\in \P^b$ are \emph{strongly $m$-dependent} if they span $\P^b$ and the associated linear forms $\ell_i(x)=\langle x,p_i\rangle$ satisfy a relation of the form

-in which all the coefficients $c_1,\dotsc,c_t$ are non-zero. \end{definition} Note that \Cref{eq:hilbequiv} implies that every minimal $m$-dependent set is strongly $m$-dependent.
+in which all the coefficients $c_1,\dotsc,c_t$ are non-zero. \end{definition} Note that \Cref{eq:hilbequiv} implies that every minimal $m$-dependent set is strongly $m$-dependent inside whichever space it spans.
 The key to our upper bound on $\vd_t(b,m)$ is a lower bound on the number of points in any strongly $m$-dependent set.
 We begin by proving a relatively weak such bound, adapting the argument which is implicit in the work of Bia{\l}ynicki\nobreakdash-Birula and Schinzel \cite{bialynicki_schinzel}.
 We then bootstrap this weak bound to a stronger bound in \Cref{lem:mdephalf}.